The Case for Cloud Computing

 One crucial fact that many IT departments overlook or miscalculate is the T1 Line Service requirements for supporting cloud computing.
 In a recent case study, the chief information director of a insurance firm said he had to increase the company's network power by a factor of five when they switched to one vendor's cloud computing product.
 This is not a guideline for everyone, but it's a good case of what one organization implemented.
 If you are planning to migrate to a cloud computing solution, do yourself a favor by first talking about your bandwidth requirements with an independent T1 line consultant who can give you all your possible options such as Gigabit Ethernet Fiber service.

-We are experts in Louisiana T1 Internet Lines.
-This page is a short summary of the services specifically offered by T1Market in New Orleans.
+We broker New Orleans T1 Bandwidth.
+This page is a quick list of the services specifically offered by T1Market in New Orleans.

-As we go forward, our objective is to constantly enhance our product offerings.
-We now provide business products normally utilized by larger companies, specifically: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers even provide free managed Cisco routers for multi-year contracts.
-Primarily, our goal is to develop a bond with you - our customer - that will definitely last for years to come.
-Earning your trust is exactly what we do all the time.
-Saving you money on affordable broadband services is how we keep it.
+As we go forward, our wish is to continually improve our product offerings.
+We now supply enterprise items usually used by bigger corporations, namely: OC3, MPLS network service, fiber ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our suppliers even offer free managed Cisco routers for multi-year agreements.
+Mainly, our objective is to create a bond with you - our customer - that will definitely last for years to come.
+Obtaining your trust is exactly what we do here.
+Conserving you money on inexpensive broadband services is just how we keep it.